What Is a Scrimmage in Basketball?

 A scrimmage in basketball is a practice game, typically between players on the same team.
 Some scrimmages are played against other teams for practice but have no competitive importance.
 This is done to practice in-game situations such as specific offense and defense systems.

-Basketball scrimmages are typically used during the beginning of a team's season, for a few different reasons.
+Basketball scrimmages are typically used during the beginning of a team’s season for a few different strategic reasons.
 First, for a new team, a scrimmage can give teammates a chance to learn how each of them play as individuals and understand how they have to play together as a team to achieve the greatest possible results.
 Scrimmages can also be used to develop skills in an extra-competitive environment, forcing teammates to play against players who already know their game.

 Scrimmages can also be helpful for coaches who are making cuts or trying to decide on who to put in the starting five.
 Seeing players show off their skills in practice is different than seeing players in a competitive game.

 There are two main types of scrimmages: intrasquad scrimmages and team scrimmages.
 Intersquad scrimmages feature players on one team being split into two separate teams to play each other.
 Team scrimmages feature players on two separate teams playing each other.
 You will more commonly see the first type, with players from just scrimmaging against their teammates in a practice environment to improve or get used to playing with each other.

 Team scrimmages are typically seen as a basketball team’s game season is about to begin.
 Scrimmages do not count toward either team’s records and are usually used as a way to compete against outside opponents so that the team can fix whatever needs to be fixed before the season officially begins.
 These scrimmages can be very beneficial when it comes to running new plays or finding weak points in your team’s game.